 Disney’s Value Resort Hotels

-Still, Value Resort Hotels offer food courts, playgrounds and themed pools with adjacent kiddie pools (though none of the pools have slides).
-Guests at these properties also enjoy many of the same attractive amenities offered at higher-end resorts -- free transportation, extended theme park hours (including early entry) and in-room treats, such as towel animals.
+Still, Value Resort Hotels offer in-room mini-fridges and coffeemakers, food courts, playgrounds and themed pools with adjacent kiddie pools (though none of the pools have slides).
+Guests at these properties also enjoy many of the same attractive amenities offered at higher-end resorts–free transportation, extended theme park hours (including early entry) and in-room treats, such as towel animals.

 Disney’s Value Resorts